walkerning/aw_nas/doc/enas_cfg_notes.md

 * `stem_multiplier`: The stem block has `init_channels x stem_multipler` channels.
 * `gpus` ([0]): The weights manager supports data parallel forwards.
 Set `gpus` to [1,...,N] and  use `--gpu 0` cmdline argument with `awnas search`.

-> Note that, for data parallel final training, `awnas train` adopts a different scheme and directly accepts `--gpus 0,1,2,3` cmdline arguments.
+> Note that, for data-parallel final training, `awnas train` adopts a different scheme and directly accepts `--gpus 0,1,2,3` cmdline arguments.

 #### Component `evaluator`

 The evaluator outputs the architecture's performances, which is further used to instruct the updates/search of the controller.
 Here, we use a shared-weights evaluator.

 **NOTE that,** here, the shared-weights evaluator is named `mepa`.
-This is because that we experiment with an extension of the shared-weights evaluator: During the one-shot evaluation of each architecture (sub-network), run several "surrogate" training step on a seperate data split (surrogate data queue).
+This is because that we experiment with an extension of the shared-weights evaluator: During the one-shot evaluation of each architecture (sub-network), run several "surrogate" training step on a separate data split (surrogate data queue).
 However, after careful ablation study and inspection, we find that this technique only brings improvements over the vanilla sw evaluator when there are very little training data (few-shot transferring scenario), or when the supernet training is very insufficient (e.g., only run for 1~10 epochs).

 Thus, just set the `controller_surrogate_steps` and `mepa_surrogate_steps` to 0, `surrogate_optimizer` and `surrogate_scheduler` to "null" as in the following sample, then this evaluator is the vanilla shared-weights evaluator.